The Smartest Business Models Used by Modern Startups

 Companies sell their products, software, or services to other businesses.

-Direct-to-Consumer (DTC)
+Direct-to-Consumer (D2C)

 Brands bypass wholesalers and retailers to sell directly to the customer.